zazralt/unified-meta-schema/README.md

 * Inidicate (directed) relations and with the symbols `->` (forward) and `<-` (backward).

 ### Core Elements
+The following YAML keys define the accepted schema elements in UMS:

 | Element | Description | Required | Example |
 |---------|-------------|:--------:|---------|